ZhaoPeixiao/Peixiao-Zhao/README.md

 # PexZhao
-internship in Intellif in Shenzhen
+Student in ANU, Canberra, Australia major in master of computing.